Epsilon617/xpu-top/README.md

 # xpu-top

-Lightweight terminal dashboard for Intel XPUs that mimics the experience of `nvidia-smi`/`top`.
+Lightweight terminal dashboard for Intel XPUs that mimics the experience of `nvidia-smi`.
 It wraps `xpumcli` or `xpu-smi` (whichever is available) and renders colorful memory, power, and temperature bars in-place inside your terminal.

 ## Features
 - Auto-discovers `xpumcli` or `xpu-smi`, or accept a manual `--cmd` override.